ctnava/rxtechnotes/healthcare_coverage.md

 | Tier 2 | Preferred brand-name drugs |
 | Tier 3 | Non-preferred brands |
 | Tier 4+ | High-cost or specialty medications |

+> 📌 Be familiar with the formulary tiers for each PBM your pharmacy contracts with.
+This helps explain patient copays, process prior authorizations, and suggest alternatives.

+#### 🏥 Institutional Settings

+Hospitals maintain **closed formularies** due to cost, storage, and formulary oversight.
+Only drugs on the approved list are routinely stocked and dispensed.

+**Non-formulary** medications may still be ordered, but only under specific circumstances:

+- A **Non-Formulary Exception Request** must be submitted, often including clinical justification
+- Approval is typically required from a **pharmacist or P&T designee**
+- If approved, the **inventory technician** must order the medication from a wholesaler or manufacturer

+##### Provisioning Non-Formulary Drugs

+Because non-formulary drugs are not stocked, **there may be significant delays** in delivery (i.e. days).
+Pharmacy technicians should:

+- **Notify the pharmacist** immediately once the delivery schedule is available
+- **Track the shipment** and ensure it arrives in time for the patient’s therapy
+- **Label and store appropriately** upon receipt

+> 🛡️ Always document communication and approval steps when handling non-formulary requests.
+Delays in treatment can result in safety risks or regulatory flags.

 ### 🏥 Managed Care Programs